 Caulk has a million uses in construction and plumbing.
 To see for yourself, just look at the bottom of your toilet!
 The seal you see between the floor and the toilet was applied with caulk.
 Because it’s so versatile, we always recommend you keep some caulk on hand.
-Make sure you get specialized “kitchen/bathroom” caulk.
-This caulk is specially treated to handle water exposure.
+Make sure you get a specialized “kitchen/bathroom” caulk that is specially treated to handle water exposure.
 Keeping your drains and fixtures properly caulked will increase their longevity and prevent leaks.

-O-rings come in a lot of different sizes.
-Figure out how big the O-ring for each appliance in your home is.
+Plumbing O-rings come in many different sizes.
+Determine what size O-ring each appliance in your home requires.
 Write down the exact measurements, along with the brand if you know it and pick up some extra O-rings at your local hardware store.
 Many stores will have an O-ring “variety pack” containing a number of common sizes.
-Having the right supplies on hand makes for more efficient plumbing and will speed up plumbing projects significantly, saving you time and money.
+Having the right supplies on hand makes for more efficient plumbing and will speed up plumbing projects significantly.

-ABM!
 The greatest risk of DIY plumbing projects is improper installation.
 Incorrect measurement can lead to fixtures that don’t work properly or even home damage.
 At best, you wind up with a plumbing installation so obviously wrong for the space that you can’t use it at all.
-At worst, you get an installation that… kind of works, all the while damaging your home without your knowledge.
-Luckily, preventing improper installations is easy: just Always.
-Be.
-Measuring.
+At worst, you get an installation that… kind of works, but slowly damages your home without your knowledge.

 Learn how to measure the length, width, circumference, height, and size of every plumbing fixture you want to install.
-Ask the expert at the store to teach you how to use your measuring instrument.
-Watch YouTube tutorials to make sure you’re measuring accurately.
+Ask the experts at your home improvement store to teach you the best methods.
+Watch YouTube tutorials to make sure you’re measuring plumbing fixtures and pipes accurately.
 Double-check.
 Triple-check.
 Get a second opinion.
 Quadruple-check!
-Taking your time measuring may slow down your project a bit, but if you do it then you’ll only have to complete that project once.
+Taking your time measuring may slow down your project a bit, but it may mean you’ll only have to complete that project once.
 Plus, you won’t end up with a faucet that’s too long for your sink.
 We’ve seen it happen.

 Cup plungers (the traditional-looking plunger with the hollow cap) are made for plunging sinks and bathtubs.
 They’re easy to work over small drains, or drains in awkward places.
 Flange plungers (with a rubber flap on the inside of the cup, where the plunger is inserted into the toilet) are for plunging toilets.
 The flap, or flange, enters the toilet drain directly to supply extra pumping pressure.
-Simply investing in two of these plungers and using them for the proper jobs will help you plunge much more efficiently.
-As long as you use them correctly.
+Simply investing in each of these plungers and correctly using them for the proper jobs will help you plunge more efficiently

-And remember: if you end up confronted with a problem you can’t solve on your own, just let us know.
-We still have a few tricks up our good-smelling sleeves.
-We haven’t taught you the secret plumber’s handshake, for instance.
-Maybe you’ll learn it someday.
-But not yet!
-It’s just too dangerous.
+And remember: if you end up confronted with a problem you can’t solve on your own, contact the pros at Mike Diamond.
+We still have a few tricks up our good-smelling sleeves and we’re ready to handle your bigger plumbing repairs.